top of page

 Candidate Selection for Robotic Knee Replacement with Minimally Invasive Mini Subvastus Muscle Sparing Rapid Recovery Technique

-Suitable patients include:
+Suitable patients typically present with:

 • Advanced osteoarthritis